jth1911/mac-ml-speed-test/README.md

 ### Base environment setup

 1. Install homebrew (or run `xcode-select --install` in terminal and skip to next step)
+- Verify installation `xcode-select -p`

-Go to https://brew.sh/ and follow the main instructions on the front page.
+- Go to https://brew.sh/ and follow the main instructions on the front page.

 Run the commands on the homebrew webpage in the terminal and follow the instructions when they appear.